The Availability of Early Childhood Education and Care in the United States: Exploring Links Between Policy, Availability and Effects, 1990-2005

 Key Measures: The research team will use information available on state policies and regulations regarding ECEC businesses and caregivers to measures of children's kindergarten readiness based on their pre-literacy and pre-mathematics competency, social skills, motor skills, and other measures in the ECLS and NLSY79C.

 Data Analytic Strategy: The research team will complete descriptive analyses and estimate regression models using fixed effects methods to examine the primary research questions.

-Bassok, D., Fitzpatrick, M., and Loeb, S. (2012).
-Does State Preschool Crowd-Out Private Provision?
-The Impact of Universal Preschool on the Childcare Sector in Oklahoma and Georgia (No. w18605).
-National Bureau of Economic Research.
+Bassok, D., Fitzpatrick, M., and Loeb, S. (2014).
+Does State Preschool Crowd-out Private Provision?
+The Impact of Universal Preschool on the Childcare Sector in Oklahoma and Georgia.
+Journal of Urban Economics, 83, 18–33.